 One of the more exotic, striking and designer groups of tropical plants, Aroids often hold a special place at the top of every plant-collector’s wish list.
 From their crystalline and sparkly leaves, to bold contrasting colors, to enormous foliage that make a living space feel truly like an urban jungle, Aroids are a unique addition to our home.
 The problem is…they’re often regarded as being difficult to care for.

-If you’re new to Here…but not, welcome!
-I’m Dustin and this is my plant blog.
-I also have a YouTube channel where I blab about plant care and my collection of orchids, rare tropicals and now aroids.
-If you’d like to keep in touch with future plant posts, follow my Facebook page or subscribe to my YouTube channel.
+If you’re new here, Here…but not is my plant blog; I’m Dustin—welcome!
+I’ve got a YouTube channel where I blab about plant care too and if you want to stay up-to-date with future plant posts, follow my Facebook page or subscribe to my YouTube channel.

 - My Background & Araceae Collection